sudheera96/Group-4--Hunt-game/README.md

 11. Acts like a workout
 12. Free marketing for University as users share across social media

+## Cons

+User must register into game with email ID.

 ## Administrator Roles in Application
 * Access to all information including app settings